Nardianian/csound-vst3/README.md

     Csound instrument pfields, and should open MIDI inputs and, if needed, MIDI outputs, like this:
     ```
+    --midi-key=4 --midi-velocity=5 -m160 -+msg_color=0 --daemon
     ```
+    You should ensure that your Csound orchestra outputs signals within the interval [-1, +1].
+This can be adjusted by setting 0dbfs in your orchestra header.

  2. In your DAW, create a new track using CsoundVST3 as a virtual instrument.